Festival Trio program notes

 Rhythmically, his music tends to balance gentle propulsion with more reflective passages, allowing the ensemble to inhabit both energetic and contemplative sound worlds.
 Tender, introspective sections might be followed by more animated episodes, conveying a sense of journey.
 Throughout, the writing is crafted to be idiomatic and expressive for performers, inviting them to shape phrases with nuance and warmth.

-For Canadian audiences, a work like this piano trio also carries an additional resonance: it reflects a homegrown voice within a tradition largely shaped in Europe.
+For Canadian audiences, a work like this Piano Trio also carries an additional resonance: it reflects a homegrown voice within a tradition largely shaped in Europe.
 Heard between Beethoven and Brahms, Baker’s trio offers a distinct perspective—one that bridges Romantic warmth and a 20th‑/21st‑century sensibility, speaking in a musical language that is at once familiar and freshly personal, and now also serves as a tribute to a recently departed composer.
+It is in two movements—Part 1 and Part 2.

 Johannes Brahms (1833–1897)